voucherifyio/sdk-java-openapi-based/docs/CustomersApi.md

 |-------------|-------------|------------------|
 | **202** | Returns ID of the scheduled async action.
 The response informs you that your request has been accepted and customers will be added to the repository asynchronously.
 To check the import status and result, copy the &#x60;async_action_id&#x60; from the response and pass it using the &lt;!-- [Get Async Action](OpenAPI.json/paths/~1async-actions~1{asyncActionId}/get) --&gt;[Get Async Action](ref:get-async-action) endpoint. |  -  |

-<a id="listCustomerActivities"></a>
+<a id="listCustomerActivity"></a>
-# **listCustomerActivities**
+# **listCustomerActivity**
-> CustomersActivitiesListResponseBody listCustomerActivities(customerId, limit, order, startingAfter, startingAfterId, campaignType, campaignId, productId, startDate, endDate)
+> CustomersActivityListResponseBody listCustomerActivity(customerId, limit, order, startingAfterId, startDate, endDate, campaignId, campaignType, category, type)

-List Customer Activities
+List Customer Activity

 Retrieve customer activities.